cpressey/Some-Papers-I-Really-Liked/README.md

 the reactive behaviour of a system, and what it means to combine such formal descriptions hierarchically and in parallel.

+For motivating why one should care about the reactive behaviour of their computer program in the first place, see Samek's paper below.

 ### Why software jewels are rare

 *   authors: David Parnas